 Bord na Móna carried out a baseline ecological survey of all of its properties in 2009-2012 and developed habitat maps.
-As part of this baseline survey, Pollagh Bog was surveyed in January 2011.
-Additional surveys and visits have taken place at Pollagh Bog between 2012-2020 to inform rehabilitation planning.
-A further confirmatory site visit to examine Pollagh Bog took place by BNM Ecologists in Sept 2020.
+As part of this exercise, Ummeras Bog was surveyed in February 2011.
+Additional ecological monitoring and visits have taken place at Ummeras Bog between 2011 and 2020 to inform rehabilitation planning and habitat maps have been updated, where required.
 This rehabilitation plan is informed by the original baseline survey as well as subsequent site walk-over surveys and visits, and updates to baseline data.

 Habitat mapping followed best-practise guidance from Smith et al. (2011).
 Map outputs including all habitat maps and target notes were produced using GIS software application packages (ArcGIS).
 General marginal habitats and other habitats that had not been modified significantly by industrial peat extraction were classified using Fossitt et al. (2000).
 Plant nomenclature for vascular plants follows Stace (2010), while mosses and liverworts nomenclature follows identification keys published by the British Bryological Society (2010).
-A more detailed Bord na Móna classification system was developed for classifying pioneer cutaway habitats as Fossitt categories were deemed not to be detailed enough for cutaway bog (much of cutaway bog could be classified as Cutover Bog -PB4).
+A more detailed Bord na Móna classification system was developed for classifying pioneer cutaway habitats as Fossitt categories were deemed not to be detailed enough for cutaway bog (much of cutaway bog could be classified as Cutover Bog - PB4).
 Much of the pioneer cutaway vegetation is still at an early stage of its development and cannot be assigned to Fossitt Level 3 categories yet.

-A detailed ecological survey report for Pollagh Bog is contained in Appendix II.
+A detailed ecological survey report for Ummeras Bog is contained in Appendix III.